ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-4.md

 A double free occurs when memory is allocated, freed and then freed again.
 This should not happen as a single allocation should only allocated once, and freed once.

-This may not look like a problem but rememeber that many allocators (including the one here) store metadata inside the heap.
+This may not look like a problem but remember that many allocators (including the one here) store metadata inside the heap.
 The second free can trick the allocator into updating what it thinks is metadata for the allocation.
 This metadata may now be tracking a different allocation or even be user data inside of a newer